clementvidon/Makefile_tutor/README.md

 ```

 - **Dependency files** are written in the make language and **must be included**
-  into our makefile to be read.
+  into our Makefile to be read.
 The `include` directive work the same as C
-  `#include`, it tells make to suspend its current makefile reading and read the
+  `#include`, it tells make to suspend its current Makefile reading and read the
   included files before continuing.
 Make sure to include the dependencies after
   they are created → after the compilation rule that invoke `-MMD` via
   `$(CPPFLAGS)`.